rodolakis/pv/README.rst

         init         Create configuration file
         status       Show the pv-cli status
-        set          Set PV to log as a comma-separated list slack        Send the list of PVs to slack
+        set          Set PV to monitor as a comma-separated list log          Send the list of PVs to a logger slack        Send the list of PVs to slack

 Installation
 ============